ThoughtWorksInc/sbt-api-mappings/README.md

 > doc
 ```

-Now, open the API documentation in your browser, and you will find links to the `scala.Option` and `scalaz.Monad`'s documentation in your `MyClass` page.
+Now, open the API documentation in your browser, and you will find the links to the `scala.Option` and `scalaz.Monad`'s documentation in your `MyClass` page.